-To avoid erroneous measurements, Tektronix unique Signal Separation separates the full-duplex signal using the advanced software.
+To avoid erroneous measurements, Tektronix award winning Signal Separation solution separates the full-duplex signal using the advanced software.
 The Signal Separation solution accesses the voltage and current waveform from either the Master or Slave Test point, or from both sides simultaneously using the Tektronix proprietary Signal Separation algorithm.
 This method displays true ECU signals (Master and Slave) without impacting the ECU system.

-The Tektronix Signal Separation software can separate full-duplex traffic for testing real ECU test conditions, including different cable lengths and types, different ECUs, ECU-to-Switch conditions, ECU and Protocol Analyzer, different noise conditions, and inside the car with the Automotive Ethernet connectivity.
+The Tektronix Signal Separation software can separate full-duplex traffic for Automotive Ethernet 100BASE-T1 and 1000BASE-T1 testing real ECU test conditions, including different cable lengths and types, different ECUs, ECU-to-Switch conditions, different noise conditions, and inside the car with the Automotive Ethernet connectivity.

 Refer to the Signal Access section to learn more about how to connect the voltage and current probes for different testing situations.